Urban and Regional Planning, MS

 • research—tools for assembling and analyzing information from practice, scholarship, from primary/secondary sources;

-• written, oral, and graphic communication—ability to prepare clear, accurate, compelling text, graphics, maps for presentations;
+• written, oral, and graphic communication—the ability to prepare clear, accurate, compelling text, graphics, and maps for presentations;

 • quantitative and qualitative methods—data collection, analysis, modeling tools for forecasting, analysis, and projects/plans design;